nicole-brewer/scipy2024-poster/README.md

-# Growing the Jupyter4Science Knowledge Base: notebooks as scientific workflows, web apps, publications, reproducible dissertations, and more
+# Growing the Jupyter4Science Knowledge Base
+#### notebooks as scientific workflows, web apps, publications, reproducible dissertations, and more

-> What is Jupyter4Science?
-This poster discusses the past, present, and future of the Jupyter4Science website.
-I introduce myself, discuss how the SciPy conference has influenced the development of the site, and lay out my vision for the future, including starting collaborations and building a community!
+> This poster discusses the past, present, and future of the Jupyter4Science website.
+I introduce myself, discuss how the SciPy conference has influenced the development of the site, and lay out my vision for the future, including starting collaborations and building a community! **Please do reach out to me at [nbrewer6@asu.edu](mailto:nbrewer6@asu.edu)**

 ## Who am I?